jalessio/chrubuntu-script/README.md

     sudo bash chrubuntu-install.sh ubuntu-standard 12.04.5 /dev/mmcblk1
     sudo bash chrubuntu-install.sh ubuntu-standard 14.04 /dev/mmcblk1

+### Toggle booting between Chrome OS and ChrUbuntu:
+I have placed to helper scripts on the system to help with toggling between Chrome OS and ChrUbuntu.
+The following two commands should be available in your path.

+To boot into Chrome OS by default:

+    sudo boot2chromeos

+To boot into ChrUbuntu by default:

+    sudo boot2chrubuntu

+The full path to the scripts is:

+    /usr/local/bin/boot2chromeos
+    /usr/local/bin/boot2chrubuntu

 ---
 ### Here's a (slightly modified) copy of [original documentation]((http://chromeos-cr48.blogspot.co.uk/2013/05/chrubuntu-one-script-to-rule-them-all_31.html):):